-Miami Gardens is a medium-sized city located in the state of Florida.
-The city has a population of 112,514 inhabitants.
+Located in the state of Florida, Miami Gardens is a moderately-sized city with a population of 112,514 residents.
 In Miami Gardens, there are 6,169 people per square mile, which is well above the national population density average.
 With a total of 73%, the Black or African American racial group makes up the majority of the population in Miami Gardens.
 The next most represented races are 23% White and 1% Asian.
-Miami Gardens is not known to have a high population (over 15 years old) of married people.
-At only 47% married, this city falls well below the national average.
+All the single ladies (and all the single fellas) might want to take notice as only 47% of the Miami Gardens population is married.

 Are you trying to figure out if living in Miami Gardens is the right fit for your lifestyle?
 To ensure a positive experience before relocating to any new city in Florida, you will probably want to make sure that you check all of the most important boxes.
 The best areas in Miami Gardens and in surrounding cities are easier to find when you are able to make informed decisions.
 Using data from crime, weather, education, employment, housing, you will see a detailed breakdown of the most important information as well as comparisons to the Florida and national averages.